reactive-react/xreact/docs/src/main/tut/index.md

 const Counter = plan1_x_plan2_x(CounterView)
 ```

-What really happen behind compose is actually ES6 style mixin, so there won't be any extra layer of HoC and no any performance overhead.
+What really happen behind compose is actually ES6 style mixin, so there won't be any extra layer of HoC or any performance overhead.

 ### Asynchronous made easy
 Asynchronous functions, such as Promises, can be converted to a stream and then flat-mapped.